ashlynnprasad/langmann-2021/pages/environmentalimpact.md

   <center><small> Image descriptions:<br>
   Top-left: A snowy field filled with hundreds of logs lying on their side in the foreground.
 In the background, a logging mill can be seen, among other buildings.<br>
+  Source: Uno Langmann Family Collection of B.C.
+Photographs. <a href="https://dx.doi.org/10.14288/1.0371388">UL_1639_0012_02</a>.
+Rare Books and Special Collections.<br>
   Top-right: View of piles of cut logs in the forest.
 A man can be seen standing on top of a small pile in the bottom right.<br>
+  Source: Uno Langmann Family Collection of B.C.
+Photographs. <a href="https://dx.doi.org/10.14288/1.0371285">UL_1639_0012_03</a>.
+Rare Books and Special Collections.<br>
   Bottom: View of logs coming down the river.
-In the background, logged areas on the bank of the river can be seen, with other trees still standing in the far background.</small></center><br>
+In the background, logged areas on the bank of the river can be seen, with other trees still standing in the far background.<br>
+  Source: Uno Langmann Family Collection of B.C.
+Photographs. <a href="https://dx.doi.org/10.14288/1.0371393">UL_1639_0035</a>.
+Rare Books and Special Collections.</small></center><br>

 <p style="text-indent: 25px;">Not only was mass logging taking place in British Columbia, but the existence of photographs such as these indicates that there may have been public demand for evidence of such activities.
 Photographers wanted to document the process of deforestation in the service of creating a city, or for the creation of an economic infrastructure based on resource extraction and exploitation.
 One can imagine how average settlers might have enjoyed seeing evidence of the “modernization” of the land they had overtaken.<br>
 <p style="text-indent: 25px;">While the prevailing attitude of settlers was one that enabled them to justify a colonial takeover of indigenous lands, as well as mass logging, mining, and other activities to rob the land of precious resources, not everyone was entirely comfortable accepting this narrative.
 Colonel Moody, the first Lieutenant-Governor of British Columbia, declared of the land at New Westminster: it was “magnificent beyond description….
 I declare without the least sentimentality, I grieve and mourn the ruthless destruction of these most glorious trees.
 What a grand old park this whole hill would make.”<sup>4</sup><br><br>